hande-qmc/hande/documentation/manual/tutorials/dmqmc.rst

 .. [review] - JSS: 'encourage' makes it sound like there's a bias where really it's a reweighting scheme.
+.. [reply] - FDM: I didn't read it like that.
+What do you think would be better?

 To overcome this [Blunt14]_ invented an importance sampling scheme to encourage psips to stay on or near the diagonal by penalising spawning moves away from excitation levels.